catseye/The-Dossier/article/Blurry Memories of DOS Programming.md

 probably reasonable to assume that any given emulator supports at least the SoundBlaster 16.
-It's probably even OK to assume that the SB16 lives at a certain interrupt and DMA address, since those can be configured on the emulator side now (instead of asking you with one of those horrible `SETUP.EXE` menus!)
+It's probably even OK to assume that the SB16 lives at a certain interrupt and DMA address, since those can be configured on the emulator's side now (instead of asking you with one of those horrible `SETUP.EXE` menus!)

 But I don't actually know anything about talking to an SB16.